FAC10/week7-research/README.md

 </article>
 ```

-Here link is the name of the Handlebars helper, and name and age are parameters passed to the helper - you could think of it like `link(name, nationality)`
+Here link is the name of the Handlebars helper, and name and nationality are parameters passed to the helper - you could think of it like `link(name, nationality)`

-In the above examples, name and nationality are key-value pairs that are passed to the template as an object, where they can be accessed and passed to the helper function:

 ```js
 var context = {name: 'Yvonne', nationality: American};